haskellfoundation/error-message-index/message-index/messages/GHC-53786/case-expr-in-do-block/index.md

 title: Case expression in do-block
 ---

-The expression in one branch of the case expression is a do-block that's missing a `do`; the whole case-expression is interpreted as LHS of a bind in the top-level do-block.
-See also: https://gitlab.haskell.org/ghc/ghc/-/issues/984
+The expression in one branch of the case expression is a `do`-block that's missing a `do`.
+This triggers a corner case in the grammar of Haskell, and the `case`-expression is interpreted as the pattern part of a bind statement in the top-level `do`-block.

+More details are available at https://gitlab.haskell.org/ghc/ghc/-/issues/984

 ## Error Message